lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 ### Life Cycle Partition

 The life cycle partition cannot be locked and will therefore not contain a stored digest.
+Note however that only the life cycle controller has access to this partition, i.e., the DAI cannot read nor write from/to the life cycle partition.

 ## Secret vs Non-Secret Partitions

 Non-secret OTP partitions hold data that can be public; or data that has no impact on security.
-For example, the current value of lock bits, life cycle state or clock calibration value.
+For example, the current value of lock bits or clock calibration values.
 These values are stored in OTP as plaintext.

 Secret partitions contain data that are critical to security, for example FLASH scrambling keys, device root secret and unlock tokens.